Billy Butcher: Season 2 (2020)

 Butcher is called by one of the gang members, who informs him they have a visitor.
 Butcher goes up top to see that Becca has tracked him down.
-Billy embraces her and she tells him to help her because Homelander took Ryan.
-Billy and The Boys then plan out how they're going to take down each member of The Seven, should all of them arrive.
+Billy embraces her, and she tells him to help her because Homelander took Ryan.
+Billy and The Boys plan how they're going to take down each member of The Seven.
 However, behind Becca's back, Butcher arranges a secret meeting with Stan Edgar.

-Butcher meets with Stan Edgar in a restaurant to discuss about Ryan.
-Butcher is first patted down and assured that there are snipers trained on him.
-Edgar offers him desserts but Butcher demands to get straight to business.
-Edgar then asks what he knows about Ryan.
+Butcher meets with Edgar to discuss Ryan.
 Butcher explains that he knows Ryan is Vought's contingency plan in case Homelander steps out of line and that "plan" will fail if Ryan bonds with Homelander.
 Butcher then offers his assistance in solving that problem.
 Edgar asks why Butcher would think he would willfully betray his "friend".
 Butcher says he knows Edgar is ruthless because he knows Vought turns someone like Stormfront into one of America's most beloved Superheroes.
 Edgar justifies his actions as business progress because Stormfront helped improve their stock prices.
-Butcher then reminds Edgar that Stormfront should bother him for obvious reasons, to which Edgar revels she does worry him but he chooses not to focus on what he wants.
-Butcher then challenges Edgar by asking him how he could control Stormfront, however Edgar denies it.
-Butcher then offers to get Ryan away from Homelander, then he'll call Vought and have them secure Ryan, in return, Vought will do a better job of hiding him.
+Butcher then reminds Edgar that Stormfront should bother him for obvious reasons, to which Edgar reveals that she does worry him but he chooses not to focus on what he wants.
+Butcher offers to get Ryan away from Homelander, then he'll call Vought and have them secure Ryan.
+In return, Vought will do a better job of hiding him.
 Edgar agrees and promises to relocate Becca and Ryan to a safe place, but Butcher refuses, saying Becca stays with him.
-Edgar explains Ryan needs his mother, to which Butcher tells Edgar to find a new one.
-Edgar then asks about if and when Becca tries to find her son.
+Edgar asks about if Becca tries to find her son.
 Butcher tells him to say to her that it is the only way to keep Ryan safe from Homelander.
 Butcher holds out his hand and makes a deal, for Vought to tell him where they are and that he'll secure the boy.
-Edgar agrees and shakes his hand.
+Edgar agrees.